 For each iteration:

-1. Identify 2-3 important entities/concepts missing from the previous summary
+1. Identify 2-3 important entities/concepts missing from previous summary

-2. Rewrite the summary incorporating these elements WITHOUT making it longer
+2. Rewrite the summary incorporating these elements WITHOUT lengthening it

-3. The final summary must fit in 3-4 sentences maximum
+3. Final summary must fit in 3-4 sentences maximum

 ITERATION 1: